-()(8) Substation means any facility designed to provide switching, voltage transmission, or voltage control required for the transmission of electricity at one hundred fifteen (115) kilovolts or more, but does not have as a primary purpose the transformation of voltage to fifty (50) kilovolts or less for distribution purposes.
+(14)(8) Substation means any facility designed to provide switching, voltage transmission, or voltage control required for the transmission of electricity at one hundred fifteen (115) kilovolts or more, but does not have as a primary purpose the transformation of voltage to fifty (50) kilovolts or less for distribution purposes.

-(15)(9) Transmission line means any electric transmission line and appurtenant facilities used to transmit electricity.
+(15)(9) Transmission line includes major transmission lines and minor transmission lines.

 5.104 Applicability; Prohibitions